Yircas/CDEP-with-DeepLIFT/readme.md

 ## Setup
 You'll need Python +12.0 and CUDA 12.1 (with PyTorch 2.3.1).
 I'd recommend getting the Conda package manager from [Anaconda](https://www.anaconda.com/download/success) to install the other dependencies.
 In the Jupyter-notebook /isic-skin-cancer/ISIC/Run_ISIC.ipynb you have instructions on how to install necessary packages with Conda for the ISIC-experiment.
 If some imports won't work, try reinstalling (or uninstall, then install) those packages manually.
 I've also included a requirements.txt, although it's still incomplete and I will be updating it, so it hopefully works in the future.
-Once I've fixed this, you should be able to run "conda env create -f requirements.txt" to create a Conda-environment and immediately install all dependencies.
+I'm also missing an environment.yml, so you'll have to manually install the packages one by one, as demonstrated in Run_ISIC.ipynb.
+You can find specific install-commands for each package on Anaconda's official site.

 ## Structure / How to use this project
 - /src/ contains the CD and CDEP code
 - /isic-skin-cancer/ISIC/Run_ISIC.ipynb has the complete, adjusted experiment and analysis on the [ISIC dataset](https://www.isic-archive.com/), run all the cells in order
+- /isic-skin-cancer/ISIC/Run_ISIC_DeepLIFT.ipynb contains code with the modified CDEP using DeepLIFT (WIP, doesn't work atm), I'm also trying to comment stuff for a better understanding
 - /mnist/ColorMNIST/ contains the training on a colored variant of [MNIST](https://yann.lecun.com/exdb/mnist/), execute 00_makedata.py 01_train_all.py in order (or just 02_make_demo.py)
 - /mnist/analyze_colormnist.ipynb and /mnist/analyze_mnist.ipynb has the analysis part on the MNIST-experiment, run all the cells in order after training
 Note: other folders have experiments on more datasets, like in the original paper.
 But the code doesn't fully work atm and I won't be fixing those bugs.